Pacatro/mininn/README.md

 ### Custom Activation Functions

-You can also create your own activation functions by implementing the `Acttion` anh.
+You can also create your own activation functions by implementing the `ActivationFunction` and `Debug` traits.

 ```rust
 use mininn::prelude::*;